- RMIT Saigon South

 This career-oriented degree trains multi-talented communicators with cross-platform skills in the exciting and fast-growing media and communication sector.

-As a Professional Communication student, you can choose to specialise in either advertising or public relations (PR).
+Professional communicators are experts in creating traditional and digital content that is both informative and compelling.
+You can choose to specialise in either advertising or public relations (PR).
 Advertising professionals seek to build the brand of a product or service in order to stimulate consumer engagement or change behaviour.
-PR practitioners seek to inform and influence key audiences so to build a positive opinion of an issue or organisation.
-Specialists in both are experts in creating traditional and digital content that is both informative and compelling.
-They build relationships and communicate key brand stories in a creative and interactive way.
+PR practitioners seek to inform and influence key audiences to build a positive opinion of an issue or organisation.

 You will learn about: